 years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Sibbethorp are characterized by many spelling variations

 .
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Sibbethorp include Sibetorp, Sibthorp, Sibthorpe, Sibethorp and many more.

 Early Notables of the Sibbethorp family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Sibbethorp Notables in all our PDF Extended History products and printed products wherever possible.
+on 11 May 1607, and was knighted on 3 May 1618; Robert Sibthorpe or Sibthorp (died 1662), an English clergyman, known for his outspoken defense of...
+Another 68 words (5 lines of text) are included under the topic Early Sibbethorp Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Sibbethorp family to Ireland

 Some of the Sibbethorp family moved to Ireland